aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to SXC in C++ Applications" h2="Convert EPUB to SXC in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to SXC</h2>

+Converting EPUB to SXC is a useful process for those who need to work with spreadsheet data.
+SXC is a file format used by the OpenOffice Calc application, and it is a great way to store and share spreadsheet data.
+SXC files are also compatible with Microsoft Excel, so they can be used to share data between different applications.

-Converting EPUB to SXC in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export EPUB to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to SXC.
+<h2>How Aspose.Total Helps for EPUB to SXC Conversion</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that makes it easy to convert EPUB to SXC.
+The process is simple and straightforward, and it only requires two steps.
+First, you can export EPUB to XLSX by using Aspose.PDF for C++.
+Then, you can use Aspose.Cells for C++ Spreadsheet Programming API to convert XLSX to SXC.
+This process is fast and efficient, and it ensures that the data is accurately converted from one format to another.
+Aspose.Total for C++ makes it easy to convert EPUB to SXC quickly and accurately.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}